MV Doña Paz: 1987 collision with MT Vector

 On December 20, 1987, at 06:30, Philippine Standard Time, Doña Paz departed from Tacloban, Leyte, for Manila, with a stopover at Catbalogan, Samar.
 Commanded by Captain Eusebio Nazareno, the vessel was due in Manila at 04:00 the next day.
 It was reported that it last made radio contact at about 20:00.
 However, subsequent reports indicated that Doña Paz did not have a radio.

 At about 22:30, the ferry was at Dumali Point, along the Tablas Strait, near Marinduque.
 A survivor later said that the weather at sea that night was clear, but the sea was choppy.
-While most of the passengers slept, Doña Paz collided with MT Vector, a Philippine-owned oil tanker en route from Bataan to Masbate.
+At 22:40, while most of the passengers slept, Doña Paz collided with MT Vector, a Philippine-owned oil tanker en route from Bataan to Masbate.
 Vector was carrying 1.05 e6L or 1041 t of gasoline and other petroleum products owned by Caltex Philippines.

 Upon collision, Vectors cargo ignited and caused a fire on the ship that spread onto Doña Paz.
 Survivors recalled sensing the crash and an explosion, causing panic on the vessel.
 One of them, Paquito Osabel, recounted that the flames spread rapidly throughout the ship, and that the sea all around the ship was itself afire.

 Another survivor, Philippine Constabulary corporal Luthgardo Niedo, claimed that the lights aboard had gone out minutes after the collision, that there were not any life vests to be found on Doña Paz, and that the crewmen were running around in panic with the other passengers, and none of the crew gave any orders or made any attempt to organize the passengers.
 It was said later that the life jacket lockers had been locked.

 The survivors were forced to jump off the ship and swim among charred bodies in flaming waters around the ship, with some using suitcases as makeshift flotation devices.
 Doña Paz sank within two hours of the collision.
 Vector sank within four hours.
 Both ships sank in about 545 m of water in the Tablas Strait.